explosion/spaCy/website/docs/api/architectures.md

 An [`EntityLinker`](/api/entitylinker) component disambiguates textual mentions (tagged as named entities) to unique identifiers, grounding the named entities into the "real world".
-This requires 3 main component
+This requires 3 main components:

 - A [`KnowledgeBase`](/api/kb) (KB) holding the unique identifiers, potential synonyms and prior probabilities.